embl-bio-it/python-mattermost-autodriver/README.rst

     """
-    Most of the requests need you to be logged in, so calling login() should be the first thing you do after you created your Driver instance. login() returns the raw response.
+    Most of the requests need you to be logged in, so calling login() should be the first thing you do after you created your TypedDriver instance. login() returns the raw response.
     If using a personal access token, you still need to run login().
     In this case, does not make a login request, but a `get_user('me')`